 Descriptive analyses will be performed to gain an understanding of the qualitative and quantitative nature of the data collected and the characteristics of the sample studied.
-Continuous variables will be reported as mean, standard deviation, median, interquartile range, and minimum/maximum values.
+Continuous variables will be reported as mean, standard deviation, median (first and third quartiles [Q1, Q3]), and other relevant summary statistics for continuous variables.
 Categorical variables will be summarised as number and percent within each category.

-The total number of patients and missing data for each variable will be reported.
+The count of missing observations will be provided.

-5.2.1.2 Incidence Rates, Comparative Ratios and Differences
+5.2.1.2 Incidence Rates